josh-holder/josh-holder/README.md

-- 👋 Hi, I’m @josh-holder, a current student studying Mechanical Engineering at Rice University.
+- 👋 Hi, I’m @josh-holder, a current researcher in Aerospace Engineering at UW and GNC engineer at SpaceX.
 - 👀 I’m interested in guidance navigation and control, especially as applied to spacecraft, as well as the intersection between machine and reinforcement learning and control theory.
 - 🌱 I’m currently gaining experience working with reinforcement learning systems, as well as Julia.
 - 📫 Reach me via email at josh.holder72@gmail.com, or on [LinkedIn](https://www.linkedin.com/in/joshua-holder-798386155/)